dtpietrzak/C-ground/SuperSimpleDocumentDatbase/readme.md

 # _database

-A stupid simple document database of JSON documents
+A super simple document database of JSON documents

 ## Settings